MatthiasMuth/perlweeklychallenge-club/challenge-233/matthias-muth/README.md

 the `sort` them in string comparison oder (which is the default), and `join` them into a single string.

-We then keep a counter of how often the same alphabet word was produced, which gives us the number of similar words for the next step.
+We then keep a counter (or *frequency*!) of how often the same alphabet word was produced, which gives us the number of similar words for each alphabet which we will need in the next step.

 ### Counting the pairs ###
 We are asked to get the number of *pairs* of 'similar' words.